 The days are cooler and the nights are longer.
 It’s not all boots, scarves, incense, and pumpkin spice!
 Fill your herbal toolbelt with easy to make – and take – herbal remedies that ease cold and flu symptoms, kill viruses, and generally help our loved ones feel warm and cozy!

 I’m happy to share some of my favorite recipes that taste so good and work so well!
-Try them with your loved ones and see the wonderful results.
+Try them with your loved ones and see the amazing results.

 Allium Citrus Honey

-This honey has a tangy spicy flavor that holds its own slathered on cooked chicken, in teas, on toast with goat cheese and avocado, as a salad dressing with a bit of olive oil and apple cider vinegar, or even straight from the spoon!
+This herbalicious honey has a tangy spicy flavor that holds its own slathered on cooked chicken, in teas, on toast with goat cheese and avocado, as a salad dressing with a bit of olive oil and apple cider vinegar, or even straight from the spoon!
 I always use organic ingredients.
-Did you know that organic food contains more polyphenols than commercially grown?
+Did you know that organic food contains more virus killing and anti-inflammatory polyphenols than commercially grown?
 Boom…drops the mic!

 What you’ll need: